-How a Debt Management Plan Can Help You Get Back on Track
+How a Debt Management Plan Could Help You Get Back on Track

 - Debt management plans (DMPs) are offered by credit counseling agencies.

-- Credit counselors may be able to reduce the payments or interest rates on your debt.
+- Credit counselors may be able to reduce the interest rates on your debt.

 - You make a payment into the plan each month, and the credit counseling company distributes it to your creditors.